First Step Toward Adulthood

 A small fist rapped on the door.
 It opened a crack.
-Instantly, the tiny house turned into a riot of barking.
+Instantly, the house turned into a riot of barking.
 All three dogs rushed toward the door, their nails clicking and sliding on the linoleum floor.
 Two dogs slipped through the doorway, but Sword managed to tackle Petey (who had recently begun to show aggression, a behavior that continued after being neutered).
-He felt a flash of relief until the dog whipped its head around and snapped.
-Sword's thumb was nearly severed.
+He felt a flash of relief until the dog whipped its head around and snapped, nearly severing Sword's thumb.
 Petey broke free.

 Meanwhile, Ed Lamarre had dialed 911 after Jourdan had come home screaming, her left leg flayed open.
 The paramedics had responded quickly, but the girl, in shock, didn't tell them about Sword and Nick.
 Simultaneously, Nick's father Brooks went to the Lamarre household in search of his son.
 Here he learned that Jourdan had just been attacked.
 He started toward Sword's house on Hawthorn.
 When he reached the street, he saw a large human shape sprawled on a lawn.

 Brooks knew it was Sword.
 But an instant later, he noticed the dogs gnawing on the ankles of someone who lay underneath the man.
 They were tugging at a pair of sweatpants as if wrestling a chew toy.
 As Brooks peered into the murk, his mind swirling with fear, the faintest thought formed in his head.
 The ankles, those sweatpants ...
 But before his brain could complete the idea, before he could call out or take a step, the dogs charged him.
 Without a sound, they were on him.